jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 An object’s public contents can be accessed by anything that has a reference to the object.
 Private contents can only be used by *friends*.
 Friends are objects that have access to the private contents of another object.

-What other programming languages call class methods, Encircle calls friend commands of a class object.
+What other programming languages call class methods, Circular calls friend commands of a class object.

 The object with private contents declares which other objects are its friends.
 The friendship might not automatically go both ways: the *befriended* has access to the private contents of the friend, but the friend might not have access to the private contents of the befriended.
 For that you might establish a mutual friendship.